Tutorial: Solving the Kuramoto–Sivashinsky Equation with Averaging Neural Operator¶

 )

-it really hard to learn!
-We will now focus on building a Neural Operator using the
+As we can see, as time progresses, the solution becomes chaotic, making it very difficult to learn!
+We will now focus on building a Neural Operator using the SupervisedSolver

-class to tackle the problem.
+class to tackle this problem.

 Averaging Neural Operator¶

-We will build a neural operator $\texttt{NO}$ which takes the solution at time $t=0$ for any $x\in\Omega$, the time $(t)$ at which we want to compute the solution, and gives back the solution to the KS equation $u(x, t)$, mathematically: $$ \texttt{NO}_\theta : \mathbb{U} \rightarrow \mathbb{U}, $$ such that $$ \texttt{NO}_\theta[u(t=0)](x, t) \rightarrow u(x, t). $$
+We will build a neural operator $\texttt{NO}$, which takes the solution at time $t=0$ for any $x\in\Omega$, the time $t$ at which we want to compute the solution, and gives back the solution to the KS equation $u(x, t)$.
+Mathematically:

 $$ K(v) = \sigma\left(Wv(x) + b + \frac{1}{|\Omega|}\int_\Omega v(y)dy\right) $$